BEHIND THE WHEEL: BMW M5

 mister traction control is your best friend "

-The M5 is completely different flavour to the F10 range, its bespoke internals down to the seats acts as constant reminders that this is no ordinary Hennessey, this is the full-fat Hennessey Paradis.
+The M5 is a completely different flavour to the F10 range, its bespoke internals down to the seats act as constant reminders that this is no ordinary Hennessey, this is the full-fat Hennessey Paradis.
 I was absolutely bewitched by how this thing drives and how well it puts down power.
-On the subject of miles crunching, I personally wouldn’t mind taking a drive down Johor and back simply because fuel prices have gone down by twenty cents.
-There is just no getting fatigue behind the wheel unlike most cars.
+On the subject of miles crunching, I wouldn’t mind taking a drive down Johor and back for forgetting supplements.
+That demonstrates how little fatigue was felt behind the wheel.

-Say you were strolling along the E5 of Shah Alam, exhaust noises could be heard rumbling away which in my opinion can get tiring.
-Then again, I wonder how much of them were real since none could be heard on the back seats.
-As for the ride quality, the setup to the stiffer side of things but nowhere close to being Audi’s kind of stiff.
-Frankly speaking it comfortably pliant, even a C200 riding on 18s is worse.
+Fake exhaust noise could be heard rumbling away at daily commuting speeds does get tiring fortunately none can be in the back seats.
+As for the ride quality, the setup to the tauter side of things but nowhere close to being Audi’s kind of stiff.
+Frankly speaking it is pretty pliant because a C200 riding on 18s is worse.

 " You’ll take the M5 every time if you needed to be